2025 CONCERTS & Workshops

 THURSDAY 29TH MAY, 7.00PM - UNIVERSITY CONCERT HALL

-acclaimed Musical Director Máire Keary-Scanlon.
+Musical Director Máire Keary-Scanlon.

 Performing Choirs